gate-sso/gate-wireguard/README.md

 Gate-WireGuard is self sign up oauth enabled VPN server providing WireGuard as backend for client connections. it's Web-UI and configuration management tool for wireguard server.
 It automatically reloads the configuration when new devices are added, and also provides a way to manage the devices.

+# Production Deployment for GateWireguard

+You can't use container for gate, because it requires wireguard and also adds some snat rules.
+If you are comfortable doing that inside docker container, then you can use [kamal](https://kamal-deploy.org/docs/installation/) for rails deployment.
+Else please follow here.

+# Prepare your server

+- Login to the box, add a user 'deploy' or the user of your choice
+- copy gate
+-

 ### Installation

 #### Source Code